Valletta: Order of Saint John

 Seven Auberges were built for the Order's Langues, and these were complete by the 1580s.
 An eighth Auberge, Auberge de Bavière, was later added in the 18th century.

 In Antoine de Paule's reign, it was decided to build more fortifications to protect Valletta, and these were named the Floriana Lines after the architect who designed them, Pietro Paolo Floriani of Macerata.
 During António Manoel de Vilhena's reign, a town began to form between the walls of Valletta and the Floriana Lines, and this evolved from a suburb of Valletta to Floriana, a town in its own right.

 In 1634, a gunpowder factory explosion killed 22 people in Valletta.
 In 1749, Muslim slaves plotted to kill Grandmaster Pinto and take over Valletta, but the revolt was suppressed before it even started because their plans leaked out to the Order.
-Later in his reign, Pinto embellished the city with Baroque architecture, and many important buildings such as Auberge de Castille were remodeled or completely rebuilt in the new architectural style.
+Later in his reign, Pinto embellished the city with Baroque architecture, and many important buildings such as Auberge de Castille were remodelled or completely rebuilt in the new architectural style.

 In 1775, during the reign of Ximenes, an unsuccessful revolt known as the Rising of the Priests occurred in which Fort Saint Elmo and Saint James Cavalier were captured by rebels, but the revolt was eventually suppressed.

 French occupation and British rule

-Early morning in 1967 on the notorious Strait Street known to generations of British Servicemen (especially to sailors on shore leave) as "The Gut".
+Early morning in 1967 on the notorious Strait Street known to generations of British servicemen (especially to sailors on shore leave) as "The Gut".
 Bars and bordellos abounded, and brawls were common, but its popularity never waned.

 In 1798, the French invaded the island and expelled the Order.
 After the Maltese rebelled, French troops continued to occupy Valletta and the surrounding harbour area, until they capitulated to the British in September 1800.
 In the early 19th century, the British Civil Commissioner, Henry Pigot, agreed to demolish the majority of the city's fortifications.
 The demolition was again proposed in the 1870s and 1880s, but it was never carried out and the fortifications have survived largely intact.

 Eventually, building projects in Valletta resumed under British rule.
 These projects included widening gates, demolishing and rebuilding structures, widening newer houses over the years, and installing civic projects.
 The Malta Railway, which linked Valletta to Mdina, was officially opened in 1883.
 It was closed down in 1931 after buses became a popular means of transport.

 In 1939, Valletta was abandoned as the headquarters of the Royal Navy Mediterranean Fleet due to its proximity to Italy, and the city became a flash point during the subsequent two-year long Siege of Malta.
-German and Italian air raids throughout the Second World War caused much destruction in Valletta and the rest of the harbor area.
+German and Italian air raids throughout the Second World War caused much destruction in Valletta and the rest of the harbour area.
 The Royal Opera House, constructed at the city entrance in the 19th century, was one of the buildings lost to the raids.